zakaria-gheid/web-tech/Lab1.md

 Computer Science Department<br>
 Course: Web Technologies / M1 WIA</p>
 <h1 id="lab-1-exploring-the-basics-of-web-technologies">Lab 1: Exploring the Basics of Web Technologies</h1>
-<h3 id="guidance">Guidance</h3>
-<p>This lab is designed for Master 1 students to practice the Web Technologies course under the guidance of Dr. Zakaria Gheid.</p>
 <h3 id="objective">Objective</h3>
 <p>By the end of this lab, students will understand the evolution of the web, practice basic HTML and CSS, explore the client-server model, and deploy a simple webpage using a hosting service.</p>
 <h3 id="prerequisites">Prerequisites</h3>